MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationClassAssignmentResource.md

 ## SYNOPSIS
 Create an assignment resource.
 Only teachers can perform this operation.
-You can create the following types of assignment resources: Every resource has an **@odata.type** property to indicate which type of resource is being created.
+You can create the following types of assignment resources: Every resource has an @odata.type property to indicate which type of resource is being created.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaEducationClassAssignmentResource](/powershell/module/Microsoft.Graph.Beta.Education/New-MgBetaEducationClassAssignmentResource?view=graph-powershell-beta)

 ## SYNTAX